 ESA’s Copernicus Sentinel-5P satellite has been mapping air pollution across Europe and China, and the data shows a reduction in concentrations of nitrogen dioxide – such as that released by industry, vehicles and air travel – that coincide with lockdown measures imposed by governments across the world.

-The ESA satellite images represent concentrations of nitrogen dioxide from 14 to 25 March 2020, compared to average monthly concentrations from 2019.
+ESA satellite images below represent concentrations of nitrogen dioxide from 14 to 25 March 2020, compared to average monthly concentrations from 2019.

 “The nitrogen dioxide concentrations vary from day to day due to changes in the weather,” says Henk Eskes, a scientist from the Royal Netherlands Meteorological Institute (KNMI), explaining why that specific date range was chosen.
 “Conclusions cannot be drawn based on just one day of data alone.